 .then(/* continue */);

-The main advantage of promises over callbacks is that with them, asynchronous code becomes a bit like synchronous code.
-You can see the chain of calls, and it doesn't get deeper and deeper.
-At least in theory.
-In practice, however, promises aren't always used correctly.
+The primary advantage of promises over callbacks is that promises make asynchronous code seem synchronous.
+You can see the chain of calls, and it doesn't get any deeper, at least in theory.
+But in practice, promises sometimes aren't used correctly.
 Look at this code:

 fsp.readFile('./first', 'utf-8')